Program on Science, Technology and Society at HarvardHarvard Kennedy School of Government | Harvard University

-Maud Borie is a visiting fellow with the Program on Science, Technology and Society (STS) at the Harvard Kennedy School of Government in Fall 2013.
-Maud is currently a PhD student with the School of Environmental Sciences at the University of East Anglia (UEA), in England, where she is adopting a STS approach to study the politics of global environmental assessments (GEAs).
+Maud Borie was a visiting fellow with the Program on Science, Technology and Society (STS) at the Harvard Kennedy School of Government in Fall 2013.
+Maud is currently a Research Associate in the Department of Geography at King’s College London.
+Maud was a PhD student with the School of Environmental Sciences at the University of East Anglia (UEA), in England, where she adopted a STS approach to study the politics of global environmental assessments (GEAs).
 Maud is designing her research project around different case studies in order to reveal the kinds of knowledges and the framings that are being adopted in these global settings to tackle the “biodiversity crisis”.

 In particular, Maud is interested in exploring how “place matters” for GEAs – hence exploring how the “global” is being constructed.
 Her research looks at the politics of biodiversity knowledge in the context of the Intergovernmental Platform on Biodiversity and Ecosystem Services (IPBES) – an emerging institution of science-policy advice.
 During her time with the STS Program, Maud is working on a case study exploring what kinds of knowledge are situated in this expert body.
 She also aims to develop a case study on Bonn, the “UN city of Germany,” which also hosts the IPBES Secretariat.